Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: The expressive power of INEX[ ]

-When translating from ESO to INEX, our technique is to simulate second order quantification by replacing the quantifications of $k$-ary relation variables $P$ simply with quantifications of $k$-tuples of first order variables $\tuple w$.
+When translating from ESO to INEX, our technique is to simulate second order quantification by replacing the quantifications of $k$-ary relation variables $P$ simply with quantifications of $k$-tuples of \emph{first order variables} $\tuple w$.
 The idea is then to choose such values for $\tuple w$ that in the resulting team $X$, the relation $X(\tuple w)$ is the same as the relation that is quantified for the value of $P$.
 However, we cannot simulate the quantification of the empty set this way, since the first order variables must be given at least one value.
-But this problem can be avoided, since all ESO-formulas $\Phi$ can be written in an equivalent form $\Phi'$ which is satisfied if and only if it is satisfied with nonempty interpretations for the quantified relation variables.
+But this problem can be avoided, since any ESO-formula $\Phi$ can be written in an equivalent form $\Phi'$ which is satisfied if and only if it is satisfied with nonempty interpretations for the quantified relation variables.
 This is shown in the following easy lemma.

 \begin{lemma} Let $\Phi:=\Ee P_1\dots\Ee P_n\,\gamma$ be an $\ESOset[k]$-formula, where $\gamma$ is the first order part of $\Phi$.
 Then there exists $\delta\in\ESOset[0]$ with the same free relation variables as $\gamma$ such that the following holds: